banago/PHPloy/readme.md

 ## Shared configuration (custom defaults)

-I you specify a server configuration named `*`, all options configured in this section will be shared with other servers.
+If you specify a server configuration named `*`, all options configured in this section will be shared with other servers.
 This basically allows you to inject custom default values.

 ```ini
 ; The special '*' configuration is shared between all other configurations (think include)